UK stocks fall as hopes ebb of U.S. budget deal

 “I think one statement credited to Obama sums up the U.S. and indeed the rest of the world’s economic problems: ‘We are only a couple of hundred billion dollars apart,’ he said,” Mason added.

-Falls by heavyweight miners, energy , and banking stocks was the main drag on the UK blue chips, with the three sectors together accounting for around 20 points, or half of the FTSE 100’s decline.
+Falls by heavyweight miners .FTNMX1770, energy .FTNMX0530, and banking .FTNMX8350 stocks was the main drag on the UK blue chips, with the three sectors together accounting for around 20 points, or half of the FTSE 100’s decline.

 “Although the short-term outlook is still fairly positive it is possible that market participants could decide that the risk of sudden downside outweighs the chances of a break above 6,000.
 Key support is at 5,880 or so - a break below that level will suggest that the bulls are cashing in for the holidays,” Bill McNamara, technical analyst at Charles Stanley said.

-Early volume in London was at 9 percent of the already-low 90-day daily average although volumes were expected to be boosted by the expiry of December index options, due around 1015 GMT.
+Early volume in London was at 9 percent of the already-low 90-day daily average although volumes were expected to be boosted by the expiry of December index options, due around 5.15 a.m.
+ET.

 The bank also pointed out that to meet the liquidity requirement to maintain inclusion in the FTSE 100 index, ENRC must make a share placement in 2013, raising cash but also weighing on its share price in the near term.